bor0/gidti/manuscript/appendix-a.md

-# Appendix A: Writing a simple type-checker in Haskell
+# Appendix A: Writing a simple type checker in Haskell

-This appendix provides a short introduction to the design of type-checkers.
+This appendix provides a short introduction to the design of type checkers.
 It is based on the examples of (and may serve as a good introduction to) the book Types and Programming Languages.

 ## Evaluator